DID Student Manual - Graduate Research

 4. No funding is approved while candidate is on Leave of Absence.

-Criteria for RHD Conference and Travel funding:
+Criteria for Graduate Research Conference and Travel funding:

 • Students must have an accepted abstract to attend a conference and receive funding support;